railsmachine/moonshine/Readme.md

 We've been torturing ourselves trying to turn Moonshine into a gem ever since it was announced that Rails 4 was dropping support for plugins.
 Moonshine is... different... and we think it actually makes sense as a plugin.
 So, instead of turning Moonshine, and the dozens of Moonshine plugins we've written, into a gem, we decided to add plugin support back to Rails 4!
 That's where [plugger](http://github.com/railsmachine/plugger) comes in.
 Just add it to your Gemfile and <code>bundle install</code> and voila, plugins are *back*!

+### Keeping Your App From Loading Manifests

+By default, everything within the app directory is eager-loaded by the app at startup in production mode (and staging).
+That's not good.
+So, to keep that from happening, add this to config/application.rb inside the Application class:

+<pre><code>path_rejector = lambda { |s| s.include?("app/manifests") }
+config.eager_load_paths = config.eager_load_paths.reject(&path_rejector)
+ActiveSupport::Dependencies.autoload_paths.reject!(&path_rejector)</code></pre>

+That'll keep the manifests from loading when the app starts up!

 ### Getting rid of that annoying message when you run rails console

 With Rails 4, it doesn't want you to use the <code>--binstubs</code> argument for bundler, so it's now optional.
 If you're using Moonshine and Rails 4, add this to config/moonshine.yml, and you'll be all set: